marpies/onesignal-ane/README.md

 #### Initialization

 Now proceed with ANE initialization by providing your OneSignal app ID.
-The two `Boolean` values that follow specify whether you want:
+The two `Boolean` values that follow specify whether you want to:
 * `autoRegister` - register for push notifications immediately after initialization (i.e. prompt iOS user to confirm notifications).
 The value is ignored on Android where registration happens silently automatically.
 * `showLogs` - show extension debug logs.